Rachel2308/Toileting-toddlers/README.md

 * [W3C Markup Validator](https://validator.w3.org/nu/#textarea)
 * [W3C CSS Validator](https://jigsaw.w3.org/css-validator/#validate_by_input)
+*

-Each page of HTML and the CSS file were all checked.
+Each page of Javascript, HTML and the CSS file were all checked.
 All results came back as completely clear of errors.

 * Results
     * HTML